 - Understand that trauma reactions can vary from person to person.
-Some of my clients note that post trauma, they are noticeably more irritable or depressed, while others feel the effects of trauma as a pain in their chest or chronic fatigue.
-I also recommend that clients rule out any physical concern by consulting with a medical doctor.
+Some of my clients note that post-trauma, they are noticeably more irritable or depressed, while others feel the effects of trauma as pain in their chest or chronic fatigue.
+I also recommend that clients rule out any physical concerns by consulting with a medical doctor.

 - Practice mindfulness.
 While this term may have been trending for the last few years, there is something to it.
-Taking a moment and google belly breathing.
+Take a moment and google belly breathing.
 It’s also called diaphragmatic breathing.
-This type of breathing can be helpful when experiencing panic attacks and has been shown to slow down the heart beat and lower the effects of cortisol on your body.
+This type of breathing can be helpful when experiencing panic attacks and has been shown to slow down the heartbeat and lower the effects of cortisol on your body.